 - Register to Voyent Alert! to receive emergency notifications in TNRD Electoral Areas

 - Follow the TNRD on Facebook and Twitter

 - Find sand and sandbag locations, when applicable, on the TNRD Emergency Map

 - Fill out the Prepared BC Flood Preparedness Guide

 Heavy snowmelt may contribute to landslides and dangerous debris in creeks and waterways.
 Be safe and don’t go down to watch the rushing water.
 If you notice trees beginning to lean or bend near your home, or cracks developing in the hillside, consult an engineer or contact local authorities.

 If you live near a waterway, a change in water colour or rapid change in water level (especially a drop) could indicate a problem upstream.
 Call your local fire, police or public works department immediately if you suspect something out of the ordinary.

 It takes two people about one hour to fill and place 100 sandbags, giving you a one-foot-by-20-foot wall.
-Make sure you have enough sand, burlap or plastic bags (NOTE: you should tie the ends of plastic bags shut to prevent the sand and bags from washing away), shovels and time to prepare properly.
+Make sure you have enough sand, burlap or plastic bags, shovels, and time to prepare properly.
+Note: Make sure you tie the ends of plastic bags shut to prevent the sand and bags from washing away.